 The collaborative environment will give you a push and allow you to make new and valuable connections.
-Make sure to make good connections with other freelancers who can help you find high paying clients.
+Make sure to make good connections with other freelancers who can help you find high-paying clients.

 7. Start blogging about your services

-One other way to get clients online is creating your own blog or writing guest posts on other blogs.
-Many popular blogs accept articles from outside collaborator and allow you to link to your blog through your posts.
+One other way to get clients online is by creating your own blog or writing guest posts on other blogs.
+Many popular blogs accept articles from outside collaborators and allow you to link to your blog through your posts.
 In your posts, either on your personal blog or if you are guest posting, casually let the fact that you are available for new gigs slide.

 Research ways of making your blog more visible online.
 Guest posts are a good idea because it generates more links from different websites to your own, but there are other things you can research, such as search engine optimization.